I have been driving in Croatia since 2000 and have been living in Croatia since 2013 and have learned a lot about driving and hiring cars in Croatia.

-Croatia is a country in southeastern Europe, across the Adriatic Sea from Italy.
+Croatia is a beautiful country in southeastern Europe, across the Adriatic Sea from Italy.
 It shares its borders with Slovenia to the north, Hungary to the northeast, Bosnia and Herzegovina to the southeast, Serbia to the east, and Montenegro to the southeast.
-This ideal location in the Balkans makes it perfect to drive between these European countries, so a car rental in Croatia is highly recommended.

 Croatia has plenty of fascinating sites to explore and some beautiful stretches of coastline, particularly the famous Dalmatian coast.
 Being one of the most picturesque European countries, driving in Croatia is essential to any trip to Croatia, especially on the roads hugging the dramatic Adriatic coast.